silverstripe/addons.silverstripe.org/README.md

 Elastic Search
 --------------

-[Elastic search](www.elasticsearch.org) is used to provide extension package indexing and searching.
+[Elastic search](www.elasticsearch.org) is used to provide add-on package indexing and searching.
 If a local installation of elastic search is used, the following configuration can be used in `mysite/_config/injector.yml`: